NVIDIA/aistore/docs/feature_flags.md

 Do-not-Delete-When-Rebalancing       when objects get _rebalanced_ to their proper locations, do not delete their respective _misplaced_ sources
 Do-not-Set-Control-Plane-ToS         intra-cluster control plane: do not set IPv4 ToS field (to low-latency) Trust-Crypto-Safe-Checksums          when checking whether objects are identical trust only cryptographically secure checksums
+S3-ListObjectVersions                when versioning info is requested, use ListObjectVersions API (beware: extremely slow, versioned S3 buckets only)
+Enable-Detailed-Prom-Metrics         include (bucket, xaction) Prometheus variable labels with every GET and PUT transaction

 Cluster config updated
 ```